 International Students enquiries

-Our Sociology course allows you to develop your understanding of how humans shape and are shaped by the society they live in.
-You will develop a critical understanding of contemporary sociological themes and issues whilst learning to apply sociological concepts on a global scale
+Our Sociology degree allows you to develop your understanding of how humans shape and are shaped by the societies they live in.
+You will have the opportunity to investigate areas such as inequality, death, migration, gender and the future.

 - Foundation Study Framework available.